ankowals/saf/README.md

 Dir src/features contains features files (cotntainers for tests).

-Dir traget/ will be used to store results of test execution like for example test report.
+Dir traget will be used to store results of test execution like for example test report.

 File pom.xml contains project properties and dependencies.
 It shall not be changed by the end users.

 File setting.xml contains end user project environment properties.
-This file can be moved outside project dir but in such case a full path to it shall be provided when calling mvn command
+This file can be moved outside project dir but in such case a full path to it shall be provided when calling mvn command.

 File project.config contains project test configuration